-Ensuring legal compliance when using algorithmic systems requires correct qualification of in-scope systems and risks categories.
+Ensuring legal compliance when using algorithmic systems requires correct qualification of in-scope systems and correct risks categorization.
 AI AQT consists of dynamic questionnaires that help with:

-The tool is developed open-source in collaboration with the Municipality of Amsterdam and can be used for free within your organization to manage algorithms.
-All potential outcomes of the questionnaires are shown in the figure below.
-The flowcharts of both questionnaires can also be found below.
+The tool is developed open-source and can be used for free within your organization for AI governance.
+All outcomes of the questionnaires are shown in the figure below.
+The flowcharts of the questionnaires can also be found below.

 The outcomes of the tool are displayed in the figure below.
 The following categories are distinguished: